My “How to Make Macarons” post is one of the first posts I wrote for Food Nouveau and its popularity has been growing ever since.

 - Lime and Basil Macarons, inspired by Pierre Hermé

 - More recipe ideas

 - Inspiration: Giving Macarons to Say Thank You

 Hey guys, I NEED YOUR HELP!
 Saveur Magazine is currently calling for nominations for the 2016 Saveur Blog Awards.
-If you find this post useful, please consider to submit FoodNouveau.com to the Best How-To Food Blog category.
+If you find this post useful, please consider to submit FoodNouveau.com to the Best How-To Food Blog or the Best Baking and Sweets Blog categories.
 Nominating a blog only takes a minute, and I would be eternally grateful.
 Nominations stay open through July 18th 2016, and the nominees will be announced on August 8th.
 Heartfelt thank you <3

 New!
 I’m a teacher for French pastry-making over on Skillshare.com and I have a fun and easy-to-follow video class about French macarons I think you’ll love:

 I designed my Skillshare class both for novice bakers who want to learn new skills, and for experienced bakers who are seeking to master a new and impressive dessert.
 The class is divided into 15 short videos that will show you the essential equipment you need, the important steps to follow, the techniques to master, and the potential pitfalls to avoid.
 You can watch the videos on your own time, start practicing, share with other budding macaron makers, and ask me questions if you encounter difficulties along the way.

 I’m confident that this video class will enable you to create perfect macarons.
 Watch Now!

 - Stand mixer, or hand mixer

 - Stainless steel mixing bowls, or glass mixing bowls